FIXTradingCommunity/fix-vocabulary/README.md

 The initial vocabulary file was created by mechanical translation of FIX Glossary in FIX Protocol Version 5.0 Service Pack 2 Volume 1 with Errata 20110818.

+## Contributions

+User contributions for additional or improved term definitions will be accepted as pull requests.

+Suggestions for format changes or enhancements may be entered as issues in this project.

 ## Notation guideline

 Each vocabulary term is encoded as a SKOS Concept in the following format.